felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/receive-orders.md

 Connecting Just Eat to HubRise allows you to receive Just Eat orders directly in your EPOS.
 This page describes the information that HubRise receives from Just Eat for your orders.

+## Just Eat OrderPad

+The Just Eat OrderPad will need to remain switched on to receive orders in HubRise.
+For more information, see [Can I Turn Off the Orderpad?](/apps/just-eat-flyt/faqs/auto-accept/)

+Orders can be accepted on the OrderPad, or auto-accept can be activated to ease the production process, but it works for some Just Eat markets only.
+For more information, see [Do I Want Auto-Accept Activated?](/apps/just-eat-flyt/faqs/auto-accept/)

 ## Items and Options

 Just Eat orders contain the complete information about items and options, including name, POS ref code, quantity, and price.
 Deals, however, are not supported on Just Eat.